 With around 10,000 business foundations and more than 100 new start-ups each year, Vienna is Austria's entrepreneurship hotspot.
 A high quality of life, a vibrant cultural scene, a strong economy, and a large network of research institutions are considered core drivers of entrepreneurial activity in the city.
 Vienna's entrepreneurial ecosystem is also characterised by an exceptionally important role of public funding.
-While regional and national funding agencies provide strong support for business ventures and early-stage start-ups, access to equity finance from venture capitalists and investors is widely recognised as relatively underdeveloped.21 resource-efficiency economy".22 The Circular Economy thus acts as an important economic model of a more desirable, sustainable future.
-Innovative businesses and start-ups are attributed a key role in realising this vision.
-To date, however, coordinated efforts towards a Circular Economy are taking place only in the construction sector, where the City Council has installed a transdisciplinary programme "DoTank Circular City 2020-2030" to foster collaboration and exchange towards a circular built environment.
+While regional and national funding agencies provide strong support for business ventures and early-stage start-ups, access to equity finance from venture capitalists and investors is widely recognised as relatively underdeveloped.21

-The City Council's "Smart City Wien Framework Strategy 2019-2050" envisages Vienna as "a hub of a closed-loop,
+The City Council's "Smart City Wien Framework Strategy 2019-2050" envisages Vienna as "a hub of a closed-loop, machinery and other tools intended for use on a arrangements, the programme encourages social innovations in developing more resource-efficient shared basis.
+Focusing on novel and unique